 Sole proprietorship vs. LLC: What you need to know

-How you classify your business is a decision that could affect your exposure to risk and how you pay taxes.
-The differences can be subtle, but it’s important to know the benefits of sole proprietorship versus a limited liability company before you start your business.
+How you classify your business entity is a decision that could affect your exposure to risk and how you pay taxes.
+The differences can be subtle, but it’s important to consider the benefits and risks of classifying your business as a sole proprietorship versus a limited liability company (LLC) before you start your business.

 What's the difference between a sole proprietor and an LLC?